nowitsabby/dark-rpg-nextjs/assets/srd/navigators/houses.md

 A Navigator character that belongs to a Magisterial House gains the following benefits

 #### Warp Focus
-The warp eye is the core of a Navigator's being and his oldest and most potent tool.
-Once per game session he may force a single opponent to re-roll a successful test when testing to resist the effects of The Lidless Stare Navigator Power.
+The warp eye is the core of a Navigator's being and her oldest and most potent tool.
+Once per game session she may force a single opponent to re-roll a successful test when testing to resist the effects of The Lidless Stare Navigator Power.
 #### Resistant Genes
 The Navigators of a Magisterial House are less likely to mutate due to their carefully cultivated genes.
 Whenever they must test for mutation the test is considered Routine (+20) rather than Ordinary (+10).
 #### Exalted Lineage